- Car park to Waipakihi River, 5-6hr; Waipakihi River to Waipakihi Hut, 4-6hr; Waipakihi Hut via Umukarikari Range and Urchin, 6-8hr

 Water slowly soaked through my coat and by late afternoon every layer was wet and I was glad to finally reach the shelter of the oddly-shaped hut.
 With 12 bunks, Waipakihi is not your usual forest service design.
 It has a large middle section and two separate bunk rooms on either side, likely added sometime after the completion of the original.
 It’s cosy enough with an enclosed fire.
 There’s even running water.
 Pure luxury.

 A map on the wall outlined the complex but interesting land ownership.
 The mountain range has been carved up and is owned by different groups.
 DOC administers the lion’s share while the rest is divided between the Helisika Charter Company, NZ Defence Force and a Maori Land Trust.
 From a tramper’s perspective, I couldn’t help but feel like it was a shame there were so many owners, which makes access to the area more complicated – or impossible in some parts.

 After a relaxed night I joined the Umukarikari Track, following red marker poles.
-The walk was grueling, the fresh new snow was over my boots and at times I passed through drifts a metre deep.
-Eventually late in the afternoon I reached the road end.
+The walk was gruelling, the fresh new snow was over my boots and at times I passed through drifts a metre deep.
+Eventually, late in the afternoon, I reached the road end.
 The 13km walk had taken seven hours.

 Reflecting on the trip, the Waipakihi River is one the most impressive valleys I’ve visited in the North Island.
 It’s worth taking three days to immerse yourself in the beauty of the place.
 If you’re looking for an alternative to the busy Tongariro National Park and want to get away from it all, I would highly recommend it.